Massachusetts Correctional Institution – Framingham: Prison Reform

 MCI-Framingham has been the site of many reform efforts throughout its history.
 The reformatory aimed to engage incarcerated people in work and other productive activities as a form of rehabilitation.
 The women worked a large farm and in later years work transitioned other trades and manufacturing including flag-making.
 Visitors came to learn from the practices of the reformatory and its leaders.
 The prison also employed female guards and physicians, and included both men and women among its board of visitors.

 In 1973 the Department of Correction moved some incarcerated men from other prisons to MCI-Framingham in a pilot program for incarcerating men and women together in the same prison.
 This program lasted until the early 1980s before the prison returned to exclusively incarcerating people designated as women.
 The goal of this pilot was to try to reduce incidence of same-sex relationships among incarcerated people and to create an environment more similar to life outside of prison.

 Several of its superintendents were well-known prison reformers including Ellen Cheney Johnson (1884–1899), Jessie Donaldson Hodder (1911–1932), and Miriam Van Waters (1932–1957).
 The prison's best-known superintendent, however, was Clara Barton, who served for eight months during a leave from her work with the Red Cross.

 Notable people

 Among the women who served time at Framingham were the 19th century bandits from the Oklahoma Territory known as Little Britches and Cattle Annie, depicted in the 1981 film, Cattle Annie and Little Britches.
 Bettine Masserelli was the first woman in Massachusetts to be convicted of armed robbery.
+The Framingham Eight met while incarcerated at Framingham in the 1990s.
 British au pair Louise Woodward was held at Framingham for 279 days in 1997 during her much publicized trial at the end of which she was sentenced to time served and was released.